cesarnr21/.magma/docs/cheatsheet.md

 - With matrices, try to not use too many new lines

 ## Multiple Columns
-#todo how to do two columns or more in a note
+- [ ] how to do two columns or more in a note

 # Diagrams